 THE K2 KOREAN DRAMA REVIEW

 In K2, Kim Je Ha is a mercenary soldier framed for a crime he didn’t commit.
-Known as K2, Je Ha seeks revenge with the help of the ruthless Choi Yoo Jin, the owner of JSS Security Company and wife of a presidential candidate.
+Known as K2, Je Ha seeks revenge with the help of the ruthless Choi Yoo Jin, the owner of JSS Security Company and the wife of Jang Se Joon, a presidential candidate.

 The contemporary version of the story asks, what if the Evil Queen fell in love with the Huntsman, but the Huntsman fell for Snow White instead?

-An entertaining premise, I appreciated the story and the brilliant characterization of Choi Yoo Jin as the wicked “queen,” a powerful and mysterious woman running her own company.
+An entertaining premise: I appreciated the story and the brilliant characterization of Choi Yoo Jin as the wicked “queen,” a powerful and mysterious woman who runs her own company.
 But is she as evil as she seems?

-The chemistry between Je Ha and Yoo Jin is so palpable that you often wonder why you must endure the immature romance between Je Ha and An Na.
+But how does the main romance fare?
+The chemistry between Je Ha and Yoo Jin in the political drama is so palpable that you often wonder why you must endure the immature romance between Je Ha and An Na.

 Seriously, there’s even a cringe scene where Je Ha, a mercenary soldier, mind you, squeals while watching An Na make ramen.
 It may be the absolute worst romantic scene ever in a K-Drama or any drama.